Finished device:

 LC oscillator voltage:

-Capacitor voltage when the circuit is turned on: (charge time highlighted)
+Capacitor voltage at initial circuit turn on: (charge time highlighted)

 Graph of Pk-Pk and Output voltage vs current and circuit diagram used.